jayashankartx/JFSD-2025/JFSD_ReadMe.txt

 Resume - Raytheon.
 Tanish College Stuff Prep.

+Dec 08 2025
+***********
+Infosys, TCS, Wipro, Accenture

+Dec 07 2025
+***********
+pristine will check whether the field is modified or not.
+They help you to maintain user input like htmlforms.
+Template driven forms and model driven forms
+Must use event emitter to make output useful.
+Make one more resume with product manager details.
+Combine both.
+Apply to infosys, PWC,
+30 minutes of Tanish
+1 hour of AI
+Remaining office work.
+Hair Cut, Shower
+Cant use the full power of agentic AI.

 Dec 06 2025
 ***********
 Class and Style binding - ngStyle = used when I have to write my own local css within ts file.
 Adds or removes class [ngClass] = used when playing with css Working with external libraries like bootstrap
-Two decorators to help with communication between multiple components. @input and @output
+Two decorators to help with communication between multiple components. @input and @output alert alert:primary, alert:secondary are bootstrap js properties.

+Prepare the material for discussing the AI use cases with Deba and GV Book Tanish appointment - how to prepare for colleges, what should be in the resume, essay, volunteer(what details are needed)?
+Tanish Passport Renewal
+Tanish course selection
+SAT exam dates.
+Look into the google drive for the python books
+Review the contents
+Submit your resume on excelerate and linked/resume GLConnect
+Basic ML, DL, Gen AI models - Basic models
+Expand to more complex models
+I want to learn and understand the best way to approach senior leadership, potential employers and communicate my intention to get more responsibilities.
+I also want to get another perspective of finding the best job fit for me
+I'm very much hands on
+- Participate in BA sessions
+- Contribute on defect calls(Sys A)
+- Review the architecture(AA, SA) and design before the stories are created. = why are suresh, shaoyu lead?
+- Work with scrum masters and dev lead to close and deploy

+Find a good angular manual.

 Non 30 2025
 ***********